eecs280staff/tutorials/docs/debugging_guide.md

 <img src="images/debug_crash_0.png" width="800px" />

+From the above, we can quickly see the line where the segfault occurs.
+We also observe that `p1->get_name()` crashes because `p1` is a null pointer, as seen in the variables panel.
+Ah ha - we just mistyped `p1` on this line instead of `p2`.

 TODO, maybe another example where you need to look at the calling context via the call stack

 **Crash in Library Code**